NatLabRockies/Marine_Energy_Resource_Characterization/tidal/fvcom/high_resolution_tidal_hindcast/aws_upload_documentation.md

 ### Promotion Strategy

-**How NREL intends to promote this dataset**:
+**How NLR intends to promote this dataset**:

-To be determined by NREL Marine Energy communications teams.
+To be determined by NLR Marine Energy communications teams.

 ### Tags